 When it comes to the practical application of the budget law framework, the same proportion of SAIs, 44%, reported to have experienced interference from the Executive regarding their budget process.
 This interference could include cuts in proposed budgets, holding back payments and late issuing of funds.
 This means that almost half of all SAIs are hampered in planning and execution of audit programmes due to this interference.
 Interference happens more often in SIDS and Countries in Fragile Contexts.
 The level of interference is the same as in GSR2020.
 (73 SAIs reported interference).

 Globally, 57% of SAIs experience to having full control of the management of its office.
 This is most common in North America, EUROSAI and ARABOSAI.
 Levels of accountability in the country system seems to increase the likelihood of having full control of both budget and organisation, suggesting that higher levels of accountability may foster a culture of administrative autonomy.
 While only half of the SAIs in countries with low levels of horizontal accountability had full control over administrative and organisational management, there was a positive correlation seen, as almost 75% experienced having control in countries with higher levels of accountability.
 This can be observed through the yellow bars in the graph below.
-Other findings that support this are survey results that shows that an increase in full control of recruitment of staff (senior, technical and administrative) correlates with an increase in horizontal accountability levels.
+Other findings that support this are survey results that show that an increase in full control of recruitment of staff (senior, technical and administrative) correlates with an increase in horizontal accountability levels.

 Reported Interferences on the rise